Pseudodementia: Presentation

 The history of disturbance in pseudodementia is often short and abrupt onset, while dementia is more often insidious.
+In addition, there is often minor, or an absence of, any abnormal brain patterns seen via imaging which indicate an organic component to the cognitive decline, such as what one would see in dementia.
+The key symptoms of pseudodementia include: speech impairments, memory deficits, attention problems, emotional control issues, organization difficulties, and decision making.
 Clinically, people with pseudodementia differ from those with true dementia when their memory is tested.
 They will often answer that they don't know the answer to a question, and their attention and concentration are often intact.
+By contrast, those presenting with organic dementia will often have "near-miss" answers rather than stating that they do not know the answer.
+This can make diagnosis difficult and result in misdiagnosis as a patient might have organic dementia but answer questions in a way that suggests pseudodementia, or vice versa.
+In addition, people presenting with pseudodementia often lack the gradual mental decline seen in true dementia.
+They instead tend to remain at the same level of reduced cognitive function throughout.
+However, for some, pseudodementia can eventually progress to organic dementia and lead to lowered cognitive function.
+Because of this, some recommend that elderly patients that present with pseudodementia should receive a full screening for dementia, as well as closely monitor cognitive faculties in order to catch the progression to organic dementia early.
 They may appear upset or distressed, and those with true dementia will often give wrong answers, have poor attention and concentration, and appear indifferent or unconcerned.
 The symptoms of depression oftentimes mimic dementia even though it may be co-occurring.